 The Summer Semester (blocks 8 and 9) is considered the end of the academic year at Mount Mercy for financial aid purposes.
 If you are interested in financial aid for the summer blocks, students are required to have completed the FAFSA form for the current school year, and are encouraged to register for these blocks up front.
 For more information contact the Mount Mercy Student Financial Services Office at 368-6467.
-Please see pg.
-15 of this Catalog for complete details regarding financial aid.
+Please see main Financial Aid (http://catalog.mtmercy.edu/archives/2015-16/financialaid) page of this Catalog for complete details regarding financial aid.